cseid2001/ssh-honeypot-project/README.md

 - **Logstash** for log enrichment and filtering
 - **Filebeat** for forwarding alerts

-A custom ruleset was created to detect:
+A custom ruleset was created to ingest logs according to:
 - Failed login attempts
 - Successful logins (using Cowrie-accepted credentials)
 - Command execution after login